 Leadership is viewed as a critical element in the success or failure of organizations, and substantial progress has been made to theorize the different perspectives.
-Transformational leaders are those who encourage and inspire followers to produce outstanding results and to improve their own leadership skills in the process.
-Transformational leadership empowers the followers, the leaders and the organizations by helping them grow and develop whilst aligning the objectives from both sides (Basharat, 2020; Bass et al., 1987).
+Transformational leaders are those who inspire and motivate followers to both achieve extraordinary outcomes and, in the process, develop their own leadership capability.
+Transformational leadership empowers the followers, the leaders and the organizations by helping them grow and develop whilst aligning the objectives from both sides (Bass et al., 1987).